ChadSWilliamson/Elk-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly efficient, in addition to restricting traffic to the network.

-What aspect of security do load balancers protect?

 Load balancers protects the system from DDoS attacks by shifting attack traffic.
 Load Balancing contributes to the Availability aspect of security in regards to the CIA Triad.
 What is the advantage of a jump box?